PutziSan/dci-find-the-treasure-game/README.md

 ## tasks

 1. Write a function `render` that draws an area of size `size x size` for a number `size` (via `console.log`)
-    - Beispieleingabe: `4`
+    - example input: `4`
-    - erwarteter Output:
+    - expected output:
       ```
       ++++++
       |    |